Summary of Measure Q

-Purpose: This ballot initiative is being circulated by Laguna Residents First (LRF), a grassroots political action committee promoting policies and programs that protect the unique value of Laguna Beach.
-LRF is for preserving the local environment here including the heritage and charm of Laguna.
-LRF believes that as the city evolves and changes with the times, that commercial development projects should:
+Purpose: Measure Q promotes policies and programs that protect the unique value of Laguna Beach.
+It helps to preserve the local environment here including the heritage and charm of Laguna.
+As Laguna Beach evolves and changes with the times, major development projects should:

 - Be unique, not part of large, monolithic developments.

-- Be responsible, so that each project fully mitigates the impact it has on its neighbors, Laguna residents, and visitors.
-This includes areas such as traffic, parking, safety, scale, and aesthetic impacts.
+- Be responsible, so that each project mitigates the impact it has on its neighbors, Laguna residents, and visitors.
+This includes areas such as traffic, parking, safety, scale, public safety, and aesthetic impacts.

-- Be innovative in finding ways to preserve the well-known value of Laguna's look and feel.
+- Be innovative in finding ways to honor the celebrated value of Laguna's look and feel.

-Priority: Next, it is important to understand that the criteria specified below do not take the place of, or loosen any of the current zoning regulations in place in Laguna.
-All of that remains as it is today and can still be changed from time-to-time by City Council.
+Priority: It is important to understand that the criteria specified below do not take the place of, or loosen any of the current zoning regulations in place in Laguna.
+All of that remains as it is today and can still be changed from time to time by City Council.